-Nonproliferation of Weapons of Mass Destruction
+Non-Proliferation of Weapons of Mass Destruction

 International concerns over the proliferation risks posed by Central Asia's nuclear research and power reactors, uranium mines, milling facilities, and associated personnel have been heightened by increasing Western, Russian, and Central Asian media reports of attempted diversions of nuclear materials to terrorist states or criminal groups.
 Nuclear fuel cycle facilities are often only minimally secured, and personnel may be poorly paid, creating targets of opportunity.
-Kazakhstan is reported to possess one-fourth of the world's uranium reserves, and Kazakhstan and Uzbekistan are among the world's top producers of yellow cake (low enriched uranium).35 Major customers for Kazakhstan's yellow cake have included the United States and Europe.
+Kazakhstan is reported to possess one-fourth of the world's uranium reserves, and Kazakhstan and Uzbekistan are among the world's top producers of yellow cake (low enriched uranium).
+Major customers for Kazakhstan's yellow cake have included the United States and Europe.
 Kazakhstan's Ulba fuel fabrication facility provides nuclear fuel pellets to Russia and other NIS.
 Kazakhstan had a fast breeder reactor at its Caspian port of Aktau, the world's only nuclear desalinization facility.
+Decommissioned in April 1999, it has nearly 300 metric tons of enriched uranium and plutonium spent fuel in ill-kept storage pools.
+Uzbek's Navoi mining and milling facility exports yellow cake through the U.S. firm Nukem.
+Kyrgyzstan's Kara Balta milling facility ships low-enriched uranium to Ulba and to Russia.
+Kazakhstan and Uzbekistan also hosted major chemical and biological warfare (CBW) facilities during the Soviet era, raising major concerns about possible proliferation dangers posed by remaining materials and personnel.

-35 After the Soviet breakup, independent Kazakhstan was on paper one of the world's major nuclear weapons powers, but in reality these weapons were controlled by Russia.
+&lt;sup>37 After the Soviet breakup, independent Kazakhstan was on paper one of the world's major nuclear weapons powers, but in reality these weapons were controlled by Russia.
 On April 21, 1995, the last nuclear warheads were transferred to Russia.